cloudquery/cloudquery/website/pages/docs/plugins/destinations/mongodb/overview.md

 ```

 <Callout type="info">
-Make sure you use environment variable expansion in production instead of committing the credentials to the configuration file directly.
+Make sure to use [environment variable substitution](/docs/advanced-topics/environment-variable-substitution) in production instead of committing the credentials to the configuration file directly.
 </Callout>

 ### MongoDB Spec